Amicable Aid: Perturbing Images to Improve Classification Performance: Universal amicable aid

 \section{Universal amicable aid}

 In adversarial attacks, it is possible to find an image-agnostic perturbation that affects multiple images to make a given model misclassify them, which is known as the universal attack~\cite{moosavi2017universal}.
-Borrowing this idea, the concept of \emph{universal amicable aid} can be proposed.
-The objective of the universal amicable aid is to find an image-agnostic perturbation that can aid multiple images to obtain correct classification results, which is expected to be a more challenging problem than the universal attack, as illustrated in \figurename~\ref{fig: image-wise vs universal, correct vs incorrect}.
-In this section, we explore the feasibility of the universal amicable aid.
+Inspired by this idea, the concept of \emph{universal amicable aid} can be proposed.
+The objective of the universal amicable aid is to find an image-agnostic perturbation that can aid multiple images to obtain correct classification results.
+Basically, this can be achieved by using the average gradient over multiple images in (\ref{eq:ifgsm_aid0}).
+However, this is expected to be a more challenging problem than the universal attack as illustrated in Fig.~\ref{fig:image_wise_vs_universal}; multiple images are moved by the same direction and amount by the universal perturbation, and all the resulting images need to be inside the respective correct decision regions simultaneously.